 Online, the game offers a revamped competitive multiplayer mode that delivers a wide range of different game types, from standard team deathmatch, to the all new "War" mode, which offers a more objective based style of play.
-Here, you may have to escort a column of tanks, while the other team tries to stop them; or defend a number of bunkers that the enemy team are trying to take.
-Zombies mode, meanwhile, lets up to four players team up to take on wave after wave of Nazi zombies, with your kills earning you points which can be exchanged for new weapons, armour, automatic revivals, or access to new parts of the map.
-Both of these modes are playable in split-screen, too, either offline against bots, or online against other players.
+Here, you may have to escort a column of tanks, while the other team tries to stop them, or defend a number of bunkers that the enemy team are trying to take.
+Zombies mode, meanwhile, lets up to four players team up to take on wave after wave of Nazi undead, with your kills earning you points which can be exchanged for new weapons, armour, automatic revivals, or access to new parts of the map.
+All of the game's multiplayer modes are playable in split-screen, too, either offline against bots, or online against other players.

 How easy is Call of Duty WWII to pick up and play?

-In terms of accessibility, Call of Duty WWII is aimed at an experienced shooter market, yet makes a few concessions to help newer players on board.
+In terms of accessibility, Call of Duty WWII is a game aimed experienced shooter players, yet there are a few settings and tweaks to help new players get on board.
 While the game assumes you know the basics - the tutorial tells you how to crouch, but not how to move or shoot - the four difficulty levels on offer give you plenty of scope for customising the challenge.
-On the lowest level, Recruit, you'll be able to take a lot more damage than even the game's normal difficulty, which makes surviving the game's levels a lot easier.
-If you choose to venture online, however, the game doesn't attempt to stream players by ability, instead pitting newbies against those with hours of experience.
+On the lowest level, Recruit, you'll be able to take a lot more damage than even the game's normal difficulty, which makes lasting until the end of each level a lot easier.
+If you choose to venture online, however, the game doesn't attempt to stream players by ability, instead pitting newbies against those with hundreds of hours of experience.

 Call of Duty WWII contains strong, bloody violence, and equally strong language from the very beginning.